 The Chase Sapphire Reserve is a smart travel credit card to pick up – even if you also get a co-branded Southwest credit card.
 This card gives you 60,000 points after you spend $4,000 within three months of account opening.
-You also earn 3 points per dollar on travel and dining (after earning your $300 travel credit) and 1 point per dollar on all other purchases.
+You also earn 10 points per dollar on hotels and car rentals purchased through Chase Ultimate Rewards, 5 points per dollar on air travel through Chase Ultimate Rewards and 3 points per dollar on other travel purchases (earn elevated rewards on all travel purchases after earning $300 annual travel credit).
+Plus, earn 3 points per dollar on dining and 1 point per dollar on all other purchases.

 There’s a $550 annual fee, but you qualify for lucrative benefits like a $300 annual travel credit, a Global Entry/TSA Precheck credit, Priority Pass Select membership and more.
 The best part is, you can transfer your points 1:1 to popular airline and hotel partners, including Southwest Rapid Rewards.

 The United Explorer Card gives you 2 miles per dollar on United Airlines purchases, dining, and hotel stays, and 1 mile per dollar on everything else.
 Other perks to look forward to include up to a $100 Global Entry or TSA Precheck credit and a free checked bag for you and a companion when you fly with the airline.
 There’s a $95 annual fee, but it’s waived the first year.

 The Delta SkyMiles Gold card is another airline credit card to consider if you fly with Delta or its partners frequently.
 This card gives you 2 miles per dollar on purchases with the airline and at restaurants worldwide and U.S. supermarkets, and 1 mile per dollar on all other eligible purchases.
 Cardholder perks include a free checked bag on Delta flights, priority boarding and more.

 Why should you get the Southwest Premier card